ShohanMir/ShohanMir/README.md

 ### 🧠 About Me

 I write code to understand how things work from the inside out.
-My focus is on building scalable, efficient systems that solve real problems — not just ship features.
+My focus is on building scalable, efficient systems that solve real problems, not just ship features.
 Performance, simplicity, and clarity drive every decision I make.

 > “Given enough time, every abstraction leaks.” – John Carmack